yuran653/inception/README.md

 `make down` -  stops the project
 `make re` - stops the project, rebuilds it, and then runs it again
 `make clean` - deletes volumes and images related to the project, also deletes volumes folders (requires sudo password)
-`make fclean' - deletes volumes and images related to the project, deletes volumes folders (requires sudo password), and clears Docker system cache (unused images, networks, volumes, etc.)
+`make fclean` - deletes volumes and images related to the project, deletes volumes folders (requires sudo password), and clears Docker system cache (unused images, networks, volumes, etc.)